Aegean Bankruptcy Part of Mercuria's "Aggressive Loan-to-Own Strategy", Creditors Claim

 The Ad Hoc Group of Aegean's creditors present a different view of its fiscal puzzle.
 Image Credit: Ship & Bunker / Pixabay

-Yesterday's Chapter 11 bankruptcy of Aegean Marine Petroleum Network [NYSE:ANW] is part of an aggressive "loan-to-own strategy" by Mercuria Energy Trading Limited (Mercuria) to take control of the bunker supplier's assets on the cheap, the so-called Ad Hoc Group (AHG) of Aegean's creditors have claimed.
+Yesterday's Chapter 11 bankruptcy of Aegean Marine Petroleum Network [NYSE:ANW] is part of an aggressive "loan-to-own strategy" by Mercuria Energy Trading Limited (Mercuria) aimed at taking cut-price control of the bunker supplier's assets, the so-called Ad Hoc Group (AHG) of Aegean's creditors have claimed.

 The group say they represent approximately 60% of $267 million in outstanding convertible Notes, some $95 million of which had been due last week and the balance in 2021.